mahanmoulaei/es_extended/README.md

 ### Information
 ##### Legacy provides some necessary bug-fixes and improvements to optimise the framework before reaching the end of official support by the development team.
 ##### Most resources designed for 1.2 will have no issues with Legacy, notable exceptions are those which modify spawning/loading behaviour.
 There are several minor feature updates which do not impact compatibility with old resources.
-##### NOTE: The loadouts system in ESX has always been problematic, and fixing it would require a complete overhaul.
-Your best option is to use a resource that handles weapons as items.

 #### Optimisation
 - Utilise compile-time jenkins hashing over the GetHashKey native